Culinary Arts - A.S.

 - Communicate professionally and exhibit appropriate decision making skills with respect for individual and team diversity as it applies to the food and service industry

-Graduates of the Culinary Arts associate degree program are eligible, or may apply, for entrance into the following Bachelor of Science degree programs: Culinary Arts, Baking & Pastry Arts, Culinary Arts and Food Service Management, Culinary Science, Culinary Nutrition, Food & Beverage Entrepreneurship or Business Studies.
+Graduates of the Culinary Arts associate degree program are eligible, or may apply, for entrance into the following Bachelor of Science degree programs: Culinary Arts; Culinary Arts and Food Service Management; Culinary Science & Product Development; Applied Food Science, Innovation and Technology; Culinary Nutrition; Food & Beverage Entrepreneurship or Business Studies.
 Certain requirements pertain to each of these bachelor degree programs, which are noted in their respective program descriptions.